I gave in to pure indulgence today!

-So I thought why don’t I splurge and make a pasta in a classic Alfredo sauce?
+And then the thought crossed my mind: “Why don’t I splurge and make a pasta in a classic Alfredo sauce, a sauce that my husband dislikes and yet one that I love?”
 It’s such a simple sauce that can be made while the pasta is cooking.
 Yes, hubby would eat it, but he prefers tomato sauces on his pasta rather than cream sauces.
 So that’s what I jumped up from reading a book on the couch to do!

 But this is not the original Fettuccine Alfredo recipe….. yes, that is the base from which I prepared this dish, but I made some adjustments that through time, I have grown to love.